SalvadorSG/Bomberyang/README.md

 ## Play the game

-If you want to play the game, click [here] (https://salvadorsg.github.io/Bomberyang/)
+If you want to play the game, click this link: (https://salvadorsg.github.io/Bomberyang/)

+## Index

+- Game Description

+- Game Motivation

+- Play the game

+- Requierements

+- How to install and run

+-